-Before any longer journey, please make a visual check of the whole steering system like the chain by the wheel, blocks, and cable system.
+Before any longer journey, please make a visual check of the hole steering system like the chain, blocks, and cable system.
 We recommend changing the cable steering cables every 5 years or at the latest by every 20.000 NM.
-The steering cables are made of 7 mm 7x19 stainless soft wire/cable.
+The steering cables are made of 6 mm 7x19 stainless wire/cable.

-If the two wheels feel to have too much play, just tighten the turnbuckle placed just above the main diesel engine.
+If the wheels feel to have too much play, just tighten the turnbuckle placed just above the main diesel engine.
 Don't tighten it too hard, it must be a bit slack, so the wheels feel nice to control.